NickJulander/EventTracker/README.md

   [ npm run server  ]

+ If that command does not work, install json-server with this command:

+  [npm install json-server]

  Next you need to run the build of the ReactJS app using the following command.
 Run the command from the root of this repo.

   [ serve -s build  ]